Depression is characterized by persistent sadness, whereas social anxiety presents as an intense fear of social interactions.

 In children, signs of depression can also include:

 Keep in mind that everyone deals with awkward social interactions from time to time.
-It’s how you handle and cope with these interactions that can determine whether you have both.
+How you handle and cope with these interactions can determine whether you’re dealing with mental health challenges.

 A person who doesn’t have social anxiety can usually brush off an awkward social moment and move on.

-Treatments are available to successfully improve social anxiety and depression when they occur together.
+Treatments are available to improve social anxiety and depression.
 If you’re diagnosed with both, your doctor may choose a therapy that works for both conditions.

 Psychotherapy (talk therapy) can teach you how to replace negative thought patterns with positive ones.
 This is helpful for both social anxiety and depression.

-With any type of treatment for depression, it helps to first identify issues that trigger sadness.
-In this case, the underlying problem is usually social anxiety.
+With any type of treatment for depression, it helps to first identify things that trigger sadness.
+Social anxiety is a common underlying cause.
 Therefore, your therapist may focus treatment on developing your social skills and building your confidence in social settings.

-Changing your thought pattern helps put your fears in perspective
+Changing your thought patterns helps put your fears in perspective

 Cognitive behavioral therapy (CBT) is an effective type of psychotherapy.
-It helps you understand how your thoughts influence your feelings and behavior.
+It helps you understand how your thoughts influence your feelings and behaviors.

-Since social anxiety is often fueled by irrational fears, one goal of therapy could be helping you develop a more realistic thought pattern.
-So, instead of always imagining worst-case scenarios with regard to social settings, you’ll learn how to focus on realistic outcomes.
+Since social anxiety is often fueled by irrational fears, one goal of therapy could be helping you develop more realistic thought patterns.
+So, instead of always imagining worst-case scenarios in social settings, you’ll learn how to focus on more realistic scenarios.

 An irrational fear would be thinking, “Everyone’s judging me,” or “I look stupid.”

-A more realistic thought pattern would be: “Everyone’s nervous, and most people are too preoccupied with how they look and sound to be overly concerned about me.”
+A more realistic thought pattern would be: “Everyone’s nervous, and most people are too focused on how they look and sound to be overly concerned about me.”

-Your therapist may also recommend other therapies to address your fears, such as group therapy or exposure-based cognitive behavioral therapy.
+Your therapist may also recommend other therapies to address your fears, such as group therapy or exposure therapy.

 Group therapy is an opportunity to practice social interactions in a safe, controlled environment.
-You can receive feedback from people who understand your struggles, and you’re able to talk openly without fear of judgement.
+You can receive feedback from people who understand what you’re going through, and you’re able to talk openly without judgment.

-With exposure-based CBT, you’ll face your social fears under the guidance of a therapist.
-The exposure starts off simple, and then becomes more complex or intense over time.
+With exposure therapy, you’ll face your social fears under the guidance of a therapist.
+The exposure starts off simple and then becomes more complex or intense over time.

-Repeated exposure helps to gradually diminish social anxiety.
+Repeated exposure helps gradually lessen social anxiety.
 Once you’re able to manage your anxiety, your depression and mood may improve.

 Selective serotonin reuptake inhibitors (SSRIs) are often the first line of defense when treating social anxiety and depression.
 These include paroxetine (Paxil, Pexeva) and sertraline (Zoloft).